noisy/pcdocker/docs/docker_remote_debugging.rst

 This repository comes with already prepared "Run/Debug Configurations" for docker.

 Even if you tested ssh connection manually, you **have to** do that one more time, through PyCharm, to active "Run/Debug Configurations" for Docker.
-To do that, please go to *Settings > Build, Execution, Deployment > Deployment > docker_pcdocker* and click *Test SFTP connection*:
+To do that, please go to *Settings > Build, Execution, Deployment > Deployment > docker_redditclone* and click *Test SFTP connection*:

 You should see: